AloXado320/sm64-port/README.md

 This is a work-in-progress, most things are broken.
 It *does* run on a real hardware.

-Using OpenGX throws an invalid read on Dolphin, though ignoring that warning things render to some extend.
-Use `ENABLE_OPENGX=1` to enable it
+OpenGX is still a work in progress, though it renders a bit better than Native GX. .
+Use `ENABLE_OPENGX=1` to enable it.

 **Broken (Native GX):**
  - The Z buffer
  - Only implemented basic color/texture shaders

 **Broken (OpenGX):**

-OpenGX is still a work in progress, though it renders a bit better than Native GX.
- - When a dialog is opened, the top half of screen flickers
- - Vertices are notoriously broken specially when the camera is up close
+ - Vertices are notoriously broken specially when the camera is up close.
- - Mario's face ingame and other decals don't render properly
+ - Mario's face ingame and other decals don't render properly.

 **Somewhat Working:**
  - Audio

 **Working:**
- - Controls
+ - Controls (TODO: Auto adjust between GC and Wii pads)
  - Saving

 ## Building